joncursi/cheddur-whitepaper/whitepaper.md

 \begin{enumerate}[label=(\Alph*)]

-  \item Earning them by producing high-quality reviews, or
+  \item Earning them through the production of high-quality reviews.

-  \item Buying them on the open market, or
+  \item Buying them on the open market.

-  \item Powering them up within their user accounts to earn interest.
+  \item Powering them up within their user accounts in order to earn interest.

 \end{enumerate}